Department of Sociology and Anthropology

 An investigation of those social institutions and environmental, social, and personal factors in the community to maintain health and provide support in illness as related to social theory..

-Sociological analysis of the basic and cultural features of contemporary American society.
+Sociological analysis of the structural and cultural features of contemporary American society and their historic development.

 A cross-cultural, historical, and bio-cultural examination through case-study of social and environmental factors that affect human health and disease.